COSD-PANDA/seaboard/src/_datasets/police-vehicle-stops.md

 <!--more-->

-For 2014 - 2016, all stops are contained in the vehicle stops files for each year.
-Additional information, including searches and stop outcomes, can be found in the vehicle stops search details dataset for that same year.
-These companion datasets can be joined using a common stop_id field.

-Beginning in October 2017, SDPD began using a second database to store vehicle stop information.
-Vehicle stops for the years 2017 and 2018 are combined and
+For 2014 - 2016, all vehicle stops for that year are contained in one file.
+Stops occuring during 2017 and 2018 (through June 26) are divided into two files: one that matches the format of previous years, and one that matches the format of a new database the department began using in October 2017.
+Stop IDs are only unique within each file.

+In certain cases, a search is conducted following a vehicle stop.
+To get information on any searches Police conducted, as well as the outcome of the stop, refer to the accompanying search details datasets.
+Search details can be joined to vehicle stops using a common stop_id field.
+A single stop_id could occur multiple times in the details datasets if Police took more than one action following a stop.

 Field descriptions for this data are available in the <b>Vehicle Stops Dictionary</b>, and race codes are documented in the <b>Vehicle Stops Race Codes</b> file.

-In certain cases a search is conducted following a vehicle stop.
-Details about these searches are available in the <b>Vehicle Stops Search Details</b> files.
-Field descriptions for this data are available in the <b>Vehicle Stops Search Details Dictionary</b>.
-The stop outcomes are also listed in the <b>Vehicle Stops Search Details</b> files.

-<b>NOTE</b>: Both Vehicle Stops and Vehicle Stops Search Details datasets
-can be joined using the common `stop_id` field.
-There could be one more than one `search_id` per `stop_id`.